fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 For uncertainty strategies, two more parameters bbox_selection_policy and sort_strategy need to be set.

-#### Diversity-based strategies (under construction)
+#### Diversity-based strategies

 Currently, one diversity strategy is supported -- clustering.
 Based on embeddings of predictions, their classes and confidence, clusters of images are constructed.
 Centroids are selected from the clusters.
 The centroids will be selected as the most diverse images.

-An example of embedding extraction and clustering-based sampling is presented in the

 ### bbox_selection_policy